Gallery Models: 1/200 Yamato Japanese Navy Battleship (New Tool) Super Kit

 The Battleship Yamato was the lead ship of her class built for the Imperial Japanese Navy and launched on August 8, 1940.
 The name Yamato was a poetic and spiritual synonym for Japan.
-On the bow was a golden, chrysanthemum-shaped crest over 6' in diameter.
+A golden, chrysanthemum-shaped crest over 6' in diameter was on the bow.
 It could be seen from miles away and symbolized the Imperial family.

 Yamato was formally commissioned a week after Pearl Harbor in 1941.
 She was the flagship of the Combined Fleet.
 In 1942 Admiral Yamamoto directed the fleet from her bridge during the Battle of Midway.
 After the defeat at Midway, Yamato spent 1943 moving between Japanese naval bases in response to various threats.
 Yamato was torpedoed by an American submarine, repaired, and refitted with additional anti-aircraft guns and radar in 1944.
 She was present at the Battle of the Philippine Sea but played no part in the battle.
 She engaged American forces during the Battle of Leyte Gulf.
 As part of Operation Ten-Go, the last major Japanese naval operation in the Pacific theater of WWII, the Yamato was sent to Okinawa in April 1945 with orders to beach herself and fight until destroyed.
 She was intended to assist in slowing the Allied advance by serving as a stationary artillery platform.
 Any remaining crew was intended to join the army defending Okinawa.
 In route, she was spotted by US submarines and aircraft and sunk by American carrier-based bombers and torpedo bombers on April 7, 1945.